 Is CD and DVD cold storage a viable method for preserving this type of optical disc media?

 Cold storage can be an effective method of slowing down the degradation of certain types of information carriers.
 For example, cold storage is effective in slowing down the degradation of dyes and therefore the fading of color photographic prints, negatives, and slides.
-Cold storage is also used to stabilize degrading nitrate and acetate sheet films and motion picture films.
+Cold storage also stabilizes degrading nitrate and acetate sheet and motion picture films.
 Cold storage is even used to slow down the degradation of paper materials.
 Therefore, in terms of using below freezing temperatures to preserve information carriers there is a viable precedent on its successful use.

 A 2011 study published in the Restaurator Journal (a journal specifically dedicated to the preservation of archival and library materials) examined the problem of optical disc cold storage.
 A variety of optical disc types (CDs, CD-Rs, CD-RWs, DVDs, DVD-Rs, and DVD-RWs) were subjected to a steady temperature of -20 degrees Celsius for 16 weeks.
-An identical set of samples were subjected to a rapid daily fluctuation between room temperature and -20 degrees Celsius for a 16 week period as well.
+An identical set of samples experienced a rapid daily fluctuation between room temperature and -20 degrees Celsius for a 16-week period as well.

 In summary, cold storage can be an effective tool for slowing down the degradation of information carriers and most optical discs did not experience significant problems with cold storage exposure.
 However, keep in mind that some less stable CD-R media as outlined above may suffer when exposed to below zero temperatures.